 - 1. The Beng people of West Africa believe that life begins: - A) at conception, as an angel is believed to enter the fertilized egg. - B) during the third trimester, as this is the time at which independent thoughts are believed to begin. - C) at birth, as the newborn is introduced to the sun at this time. - D) when the umbilical stump drops off, as this is when the newborn is believed to emerge from the spirit village and become a person. - 2.
-Which activity is consistent with the beliefs of the Beng people of West Africa about when life begins? - A) elaborately painting newborns' faces - B) protecting the umbilical stump from drying out and falling off - C) allowing newborns to cry for several minutes before tending to them - D) All of these activities are consistent with those beliefs. - 3.
-Aristotle supported the idea of epigenesis, the notion that: - A) prenatal development begins with a new miniature individual already preformed. - B) new structures and functions emerge throughout prenatal development. - C) prenatal development begins in the center of the body of the new individual. - D) Eve was created out of Adam's rib. - 4.
+Which activity is consistent with the beliefs of the Beng people of West Africa about when life begins? - A) elabourately painting newborns' faces - B) protecting the umbilical stump from drying out and falling off - C) allowing newborns to cry for several minutes before tending to them - D) All of these activities are consistent with those beliefs. - 3.
+Aristotle supported the idea of epigenesis, the notion that: - A) prenatal development begins with a new miniature individual already preformed. - B) new structures and functions emerge throughout prenatal development. - C) prenatal development begins in the centre of the body of the new individual. - D) woman was created out of the rib of a man. - 4.
 Which concept is consistent with Aristotle's beliefs about prenatal development? - A) The effects of thalidomide on prenatal development vary depending on when during the pregnancy the mother took the drug. - B) Infants born prematurely already have all the correct structures but in miniature. - C) Female eggs contain minuscule preformed human beings. - D) None of these concepts is consistent with Aristotle's beliefs. - 5.
-If sexual intercourse takes place near the time the egg is released is possible. - A) conception - B) implantation - C) fertilization - D) meiosis - 6.
-How many sperm are ejaculated during sexual intercourse? - A) 200 million - B) 500 million - C) 200 - D) 500
+If sexual intercourse takes place near the time the egg is released, is possible. - A) conception - B) implantation - C) fertilization - D) meiosis - 6.
+How many sperm are ejaculated during sexual intercourse? - A) 200 million - B) 500 million - C) 200 - D) 500 zygotes. genetic cells.
+8. A) 9.
+A) B) C) etes form through the process of: mitosis. conception. meiosis. germinalization.
+10. A) B) C) the union of egg and sperm. sexual intercourse. meiosis. the embedding of the fertilized egg into the uterine wall.
+11. A) B) C) e sperm have entered the vagina, how many typically get close to the egg? one or two approximately 200 hundreds of thousands millions 12.
+A) B) ch statement about the "survival of the fittest" principle and conception is TRUE?
+This principle applies only to the process of egg release from the fallopian tube, not to the other processes involved in conception.
+The eggs that manage to reach the sperm are likely to be healthy, as eggs with serious defects tend to be unable to reach the sperm.